Twitter suspends conservative activist Jacob Wohl after he admitted to making fake accounts

 He said he didn’t see a problem with the strategy.

-“It is not illegal, unethical, or untoward for Americans to steer an American election,” he said in a phone call with NBC News.
+“It is not illegal, unethical, or untoward for Americans to steer an American election,” he said in the phone call with NBC News.
 “I’m an American.”

 Wohl claimed without evidence that anti-Semitism was behind his suspension as retribution for his efforts in an “investigation” of Rep. Ilhan Omar, D-Minn., a Somali-American.
 Wohl is Jewish and called himself a “Zionist” on Twitter.